aritraonlinecourse-debug/Feedants-Full-Stack/README.md

 11. User email format.
 12. User phone format.

-Centralized error handling and validation middleware are also used to keep backend behavior consistent.
+Centralized error handling and validation middleware are also used to handle invalid requests consistently.

 ## 3. Technology Stack